 Cost = Price x Quantity

-Normally, though, one abbreviates, to keep things looking clean, so that would be written something like this:
+Normally, though, one abbreviates, to keep things looking clean, so that might instead be written something like this:

 C = P x Q